< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 Total Cost of Ownership

 Gas is cheaper upfront ($300–$600) but has ongoing fuel and maintenance costs.
-Battery backpack blower systems cost more initially ($500–$1,200) but save on fuel and maintenance long-term.
+Battery backpack blower systems cost more initially ($500–$1,200) but save on fuel and maintenance.
 After 2–3 years, costs converge.

 🤝 Depends on Use